Tarsiciosh/EssentialFeed/NOTES.md

 - change the hideMessageAnimated to be @obj (EssentialApp) TS, (EssentialFeediOS) TS [configure ErrorView programmatically so we don't duplicate layout logic in storyboards]
 - in ListSnapshotTests:
-- remove storyboard use to create a ListViewController TF
+- remove storyboard used to create a ListViewController TF
 - in ListViewController: viewDidLoad -> tableView.separatorStyle = .none (not want this)
-- add this instaed in the makeSUT of the listsnpashottests [run ]
+- add this instaed in the makeSUT of the listsnpashottests [run ListSnapshotTests without storyboard]
 - the idea is to use dynamic types
 - in ListSnapshotsTests test_listWithErrorMessage:
 - add a new assertion passing a contentSize (modify the iphone8 func)